NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-14.md

 #### People:
 #Q
-The people :: who are <mark style="background: #FF5582A6;">involved in the marketing and delivery of the product.</mark>
+People :: The people who are <mark style="background: #FF5582A6;">involved in the marketing and delivery of the product.</mark>
 #/Q
 #### Physical Evidence:
 #Q
-The tangible evidence :: that the <mark style="background: #FF5582A6;">product exists and that it is worth buying.</mark>
+Physical Evidence :: The tangible evidence that the <mark style="background: #FF5582A6;">product exists and that it is worth buying.</mark>
 #/Q
 #### Process:
-#Q
+#Q #AOSR/15jd6
-The systems and procedures :: that a company uses to deliver the product to customers.
+Process :: The systems and procedures that a company uses to deliver the product to customers. #AOSR/15jd6/s/2ks8
 #/Q

 ## The Four "C's"